Design System Upgrade

 Timeline & Fundamental Learning

 When I first saw the "Design System Upgrade" project, it felt overwhelming.
-But our initial preparations kept the work organized and manageable.
+But my initial preparations kept the work organized and manageable.

 Setting Up Timeline